-In support of the global research effort, we offer SARS-CoV-2 Antibodies, Detection Kits, Proteins, cDNA clones, Inhibitors, Cytokine Release Syndrome research products, and Personal Protective Equipment.
+In support of the global research effort, we offer SARS-CoV-2 Antibodies, Detection Kits, Proteins, cDNA clones, Inhibitors, and Cytokine Release Syndrome research products.

 All of our Coronavirus Research Products are for research use only.